 @campmor / Instagram

 This 7.3-mile long trail takes you from Pochuck Valley to Pinwheel Vista in northern New Jersey’s Wawayanda State Park.
-Climb about 2.6-miles to get to the top of the Stairway to Heaven!
+Climb about 2.6-miles to get to the top of the Stairway to Heaven.
+Leashed dogs can join in, too!

 Puebo Alto Trail – New Mexico